huit/puppet-ipa/README.md

 To start, an IPA master will be required as the beginning of the LDAP/Kerberos environment.
 IPA replicas can then be added for additional resiliancy.

-Please note, a load balanced configuration is not handled by this module, additional configuration is required if load balancing client communication or a VIP is to be used.

 IPA replica servers will automatically be configured with a replication agreement on the IPA master server.

 All nodes added as clients will automatically be added to the IPA domain.